Bipartite network projection: Background

-Bipartite networks are a particular class of complex networks, whose nodes are divided into two sets X and Y, and only connections between two nodes in different sets are allowed.
+Bipartite networks are a particular class of complex networks, whose nodes are divided into sets X and Y, and only connections between two nodes in different sets are allowed.
 For the convenience of directly showing the relation structure among a particular set of nodes, bipartite networks are usually compressed by one-mode projection.
-This means that the ensuing network contains nodes of only either of the two sets, and two X (or, alternatively, Y) nodes are connected only when they have at least one common neighboring Y (or, alternatively, X) node.
+This means that the ensuing network contains nodes of only one of the two sets, and two X (or Y) nodes are connected only when they have at least one common neighboring Y (or X) node.

-The simplest method involves projecting the bipartite network onto an unweighted network, without taking into account the topology of the network or the frequency of sharing a connection to the elements of the opposing set.
-Since bipartite networks with largely different structures can have exactly the same one-mode representation in this case, a lucid illustration of the original network topology usually requires the use of some weighting method.
+The simplest method involves projecting the bipartite network onto an unweighted network without the network topology or the frequency of sharing a connection to the elements of the opposing set.
+Since bipartite networks with largely different structures can have the same one-mode representation in this case, a lucid illustration of the original network topology usually requires using some weighting method.

 Possible weighting methods

-According to the designer's needs and the topological properties of the given network, several different weighting methods have been proposed.
+As per the designer's needs and the topological properties of the given network, several different weighting methods have been proposed.
 Since the redistribution of weights is found to have a strong effect on the community structure (especially in dense networks), the methodological choice must be made with care.